RyanSchu/Useful_things/README.md

 # Useful_things
-Various things I have found I needed repeatedly over the last year in the wheeler lab
+Various things I have needed repeatedly over the last year in the wheeler lab